Computer Programmer Training

 Search Jobs

-The U.S. Bureau of Labor Statistics forecasts employment for stateside computer programmers to decline by 10% from 2020 to 2030, making it one of the only IT career paths not growing its job count this decade.
+The U.S. Bureau of Labor Statistics forecasts employment for computer programmers to decline by 11% from 2022 to 2032, making it one of the only IT career paths not growing its job count this decade.
 While overall demand for coders is strong, computer programming can now be done from anywhere in the world, driving many organizations to hire programmers from other countries that pay lower wages.
-This globalized hiring strategy also has its downsides, such as the challenges of managing projects and remote workers across timezones, language and culture barriers, which can lose companies the cost-savings they gained from hiring overseas in the first place.
+This globalized hiring strategy also has its downsides, such as the challenges of managing projects and remote workers across time zones, and language and culture barriers, which can lose companies the cost-savings they gained from hiring overseas.

-The best way to improve your computer programmer job outlook in America is to keep up your skills and experience in the most demanded and versatile programming languages.
-For instance, programmers with Objective-C and Java skills can branch out into mobile app development, one of the world's fastest growing computer jobs and home to a massive skills gap and top-tier salaries.
+The best way to improve your computer programmer job outlook is to keep up your skills and experience in the most demanded and versatile programming languages.
+For instance, programmers with Objective-C and Java skills can branch out into mobile app development, one of the world's fastest-growing and highest-paying computer jobs.
 Health care is a key growth industry for computer programmer employment, as medical practices are developing a host of new applications to adopt and improve electronic health record (EHR) management, e-prescription programs, and other digital services.

 Source: U.S. Bureau of Labor Statistics' Occupational Outlook Handbook